The Hidden Gem of the PS1.

 AND NO. IT’S NOT A ZELDA CLONE!

 Okay, maybe it is kind of a Zelda Clone.
 There are bombs, arrows, gloves that allow you to pick up boulders, and something called a “life vessel” that is nothing more than a heart piece.
 It’s easy to to confuse Inoa, the village in Alundra, with Kakariko or mistake the open world with the fields of Hyrule.
 However, what the game does within this framework is wholly unique…

 … and hard as holy hell!
 This is quite possibly one of the hardest games I have ever played.
-Even considering this as something akin to Zelda is a sin after you experience the beatdown of the perfect this game requires.
+Even considering this as something akin to Zelda is a sin after you experience the beatdown of the perfection this game requires.
 The game’s only downfall is how much it expects of you.
 The satisfaction of solving a hard and difficult puzzle is quickly extinguished when you realize that it’s only been replaced with an even harder challenge which is followed by another — it’s turtles all the way down.

 The grind is worth it, though.
 Alundra has impeccable world building.
 Its mature themes are nestled in a world chocked full of unique of experiences.
 You’ll want to explore and talk to everything as it captures the spirit of adventure so well.

 Alundra is on his way to Inoa via ship.
 He keeps having dreams of the villagers there where he’s told that only he can free them from the evil Melzas, His ship wrecks, and he ends up unconscious on the beach.
 Jess, a villager from Inoa, takes him in and nurses him back to health.

 Once revived, Alundra learns that people in the village are suffering from nightmares.
 With his dream walking ability, Alundra is able to enter the subconscious of anyone sleeping and free them of the demons within.
 Melzas learns of being thwarted and a battle for the souls of the villagers begin.